-From a policy standpoint, and taking together all of these results, the main challenge to address seems to be the underreporting of the work of girls in the agricultural sector by male household heads who typically answer household surveys in developing settings.
+From a policy standpoint, and taking together all of these results, the main challenge is the underreporting of the work of girls in the agricultural sector by male household heads who typically answer household surveys in developing settings.
 We propose eliciting this information from their spouses.
-We implemented this recommendation in the last round of survey and results show that the child/proxy information gaps on girls' child labor status is halved and loses statistical significance.
+We implemented this recommendation in the last round of survey and results show that the child/proxy information gaps on girls' child labor status show a three-fold reduction and loses statistical significance.
 This study calls for an expanded role for female proxy respondents in the application of survey questions related to girls' outcomes in areas that are intrinsically affected by gender segmentation in work and social lives.